Please review the following before beginning your application:

 2. All applicants should review the services VOC provides here.

 3. Please use the following criteria to determine if your project may be a good volunteer opportunity with VOC.
 Not all criteria listed are required for VOC to commit to a project:

-- There is a critical need for the project such as high use, environmental degradation (including damage from fires or flood), threats to resources or community need.
+- There is a critical need for the project such as high use, environmental degradation (including damage from fires), threats to resources, or community considerations.

 - It has been identified as a high priority for your agency/organization.